RobisonTorres/Basic_Data_Analyzes_Lottery/README.md

 ## Intro

 The goal of this project is to analyze and get some insights from Lotofácil lottery's previous results.

 ## Features

- - ```analyzing.py``` - This script executes a series of analyzes on all previous results present in pre_results.json file.
+ - ```analyzing.py``` - This script executes a series of analyzes on previous results present in pre_results.json file.
 And simulates 100,000 games to find the occurrence of each score required to win prizes.
  - ```open_save.py``` - This function opens and loads pre_results.json file, and saves new retrieved results.
  - ```pre_results.json``` - The file stores all the previous result from the lottery.
  - ```previous_results.py``` - This script retrieves 20 previous results through web scraping and saves new result on pre_results.json file.